JamesDunne/rest0-api/README.md

     Set these to the server name (and instance) and the database name, respectively.
   * `methods`: defines method names and the SQL queries used to execute them.

-This is a non-exhaustive list.
+This is a non-exhaustive list of service descriptor properties.
 There are a few more sections used for advanced purposes that will be covered later in more detail.

 Of course, the `methods` section is the main section of interest here.
 It is a dictionary of unique method names with method descriptors assigned to each name.
 There are several elements of a method
 descriptor:

   * `parameters`: defines a mapping of query-string parameter names to their SQL parameter counterparts.
-  * `connection`: override the service-level DB connection
+  * `connection`: override the service-level DB connection.
   * `query`: defines the parts of the SQL SELECT query to be executed.

 The SQL query is broken out into individual clauses of the SELECT query.
 This separation is beneficial